Vontei/notes/week06/06_lectures/js-ajax-apis/README.md

 ![](instagram-v2.png)

-Next, let's take a closer look at how to parse the JSON data...
+Next, let's take a closer look at how the JSON data was parsed...

 ## Working with API Data